 MUSC is committed to maintaining a safe environment that is free from harassment and discrimination.
-As a component of that commitment, MUSC complies with civil rights laws, including Title IX, Title VI, and Title VII, and takes steps to prevent and remedy discrimination.
+As a component of that commitment, MUSC complies with civil rights and campus safety laws, including but not limited to Title IX, Title VI, and Title VII, and the Clery Act, and takes steps to prevent and remedy discrimination.
 Prohibited Conduct includes the following:

-Title IX Sex-Based Harassment: Umbrella term that encompasses sexual harassment (including sexual violence) and gender-based harassment.
+Title IX Sex-Based Harassment: Umbrella term that encompasses sexual harassment (including sexual assault, stalking, dating violence, and domestic violence).
 Sex-based harassment creates a hostile environment if the conduct is sufficiently serious that it denies or limits an individual's ability to participate in or benefit from MUSC's programs or activities.

 Title IX Sexual Harassment: unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.

 Title IX Sexual Violence: physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.